 NOTE: Quantification is performed according to Glandorf et al. using the first images acquired during the transient state39.

-Apply a diaphragm tracking algorithm to unregistered images to determine the respiratory state independent of signal variations.
-Calculate the diameter (e.g., in mm) of the lung in the cranial/caudal direction d by relating the diaphragm distance to the diaphragm position in relation to the upper boundary of the lung.

-NOTE: This step is crucial, especially for the first images that will show signal modulation due to transient state.

-Normalize the first four registered images to the mid-inspiration level using the diameter of the lung d as calculated from the previous step.
+Normalize the first four registered images to the mid-inspiration level using the lung voxel number A as calculated in step 3.1.3.
 This reduction of modulation caused by varying proton density is expressed as: